 Audio Research makes tube and solid state preamplifiers, amplifiers and phono stages in Plymouth, Minnesota.
 This is the company that invented high-end audio as it is known today (though many will argue, and with reason, that McIntosh deserves that accolade.)
 See the Soundstage Magazine Audio Research Factory Tour here.
 Italian-owned, but still made in Minnesota, Audio Research continues to craft beautiful, reliable and supremely musical equipment.
 Steve Guttenberg of CNET has a nice short piece on Audio Research.
-The Audio Research VT-100 Mk II is the current Windhaming reference amplifier for reviews 1001 to 1033.
+The Audio Research VT-100 Mk II was the Windhaming reference amplifier for reviews 1001 to 1033.

 Makers of exceptional tube and solid-state electronics, the BAT factory is in Wilmington, Delaware.
 The BAT VK-P5 is the current Windhaming reference phono pre-amp.

-Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers.
-From the Soundstage Magazine Factory Tour in Sacramento, California:
+Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers in Sacramento, CA. From the Soundstage Magazine Factory Tour in Sacramento, California: